Editorial Guide

 A better decision framework

-Start with product type.
-In packaged foods, honey may appear in granola, bread, crackers, cereals, protein bars, roasted nuts, sauces, and snacks.
+Start with product type and scan the ingredient list.
 If the product is meant to be vegan, honey should be absent or clearly replaced.

 Then check adjacent bee-derived ingredients.
 Beeswax can appear in candy, coatings, lip balm, and some food wraps.
 Propolis, royal jelly, and bee pollen may appear in wellness products.
 For pantry shopping, How to Read Ingredient Labels Like a Pro and the food-pantry collection can help you practice label checks.